karabasss/sftp_docker/README.md

 SFTP watcher
 ============

-*tested on Ubuntu14 & RedHat7 systems
+*tested on Ubuntu14 & RedHat7 systems,
 also should work on Debian8, Ubuntu16, Centos7*